ZaharBagniuk/MovieTube/movie-tube/README.md

 Launches [Cypress E2E testing](https://www.cypress.io/).
 To run these tests you need your server to be up and running.

+If Cypress prompts you to verify it, then please use the following command:

+`npx cypress verify`

 ## Used core dependencies
 * [Typescript](https://www.typescriptlang.org/)
 * [React Router v6](https://reactrouter.com/docs/en/v6/getting-started/overview)